Freezing behavior: Physiology

 Studies suggest that specific areas of the brain are known to either elicit or inhibit (in the case of lesions) freezing behavior in subjects.
 The regions include the basolateral amygdala and the hippocampus.

 One such study, conducted by Ann E. Power et al., investigated the effects of lesions in the basolateral amygdala.
 Rats were placed in a chamber containing cat hair.
 Two groups of rats were tested: rats that had been lesioned in the basolateral amygdala and rats that were the control group (which were sham-operated).
 All rats at first froze briefly then retreated away from the stimulus upon initial contact.
 The results showed that the lesioned rats froze much less to the cat hair than the rats of the control group.
-These data infer a connection between the basolateral amygdala and freezing behavior.
+These data imply a connection between the basolateral amygdala and freezing behavior.

 Another study, conducted by Gisquet-Verrier et al., tested the effects of the hippocampus, in three experiments, on both the freezing behavior and avoidance.
 The rats were lesioned with ibotenic acid, and were tested against a control group.
 They first investigated changes from conditioned fear, and results showed that lesions to the hippocampus did not alter freezing behavior and marginally affected avoidance.
 Next, they tested single conditioning sessions, and it was found that freezing behavior remained unchanged while avoidance was disrupted.
 Finally, they tested conditioning with a larger stimulus (footshock intensity).
 It was found that avoidance was unaltered while freezing behavior decreased.
 Not only did these investigations show that the hippocampus is involved with freezing behavior, but avoidance and freezing behavior do not seem to have similar ways of being quantified when it comes to fear conditioning.